1. Light microscope parts

 3. Other types

 Light, or optical, microscopes are essential for histological studies because they allow us to visualize cells and morphological features of tissues.
-Light microscope relies on glass lenses and visible light to magnify tissue samples.
-It was invented in XVII century, and has been improved over the years resulting in the powerful modern light microscopes.
+Light microscopes relies on glass lenses and visible light to magnify tissue samples.
+It was invented in XVII century, and has been improved over the years, resulting in the powerful modern light microscopes.
 The most remarkable improvement has been getting better glass lenses to obtain sharper and non-distorted images, as well as adding devices to explore new ways of visualizing tissular features.

 The resolution power of light microscope is 0.2 µm.
-It is the shortest distance between two point where they can be distinguished from each other.
+It is the shortest distance between two points where they can be distinguished from each other.
 This limit is a consequence of visible light wavelength.

-Light microscopes contain two main lenses: objective and ocular (eyepieces).
-Objective gathers the light that goes through the tissue, whereas the ocular project the tissue image on the eye.
-The total magnification is the result of multiplying the objective magnification by the ocular magnification.
-For example, if we have a 40X objective (40 times magnification) and a 10X ocular (10 times magnification), the total magnification is 400 times.
-More advanced microscopes can get 1000 to 1500 magnifications (100x objective and 10X or 15X ocular).
-Some light microscopes may contain additional internal lenses between the objective and the ocular that can change the total magnification.
-Magnification and resolution power must not be confused because not matter how we can magnify an image, including digital methods, the resolution cannot be increased.
+Light microscopes contain two main lenses: objectives and eyepieces (ocular).
+Objective gathers the light that went through the tissue, whereas the eyepieces project the tissue image on the eye.
+The total magnification is the result of multiplying the objective magnification by the eyepiece magnification.
+For example, if we have a 40x objective (magnifies 40 times) and a 1x eyepiece (magnifies 10 times), the total magnification is 400 times.
+More advanced microscopes can get 1000 to 1500 magnifications (100x objective and 10x or 15x eyepiece).
+Some light microscopes may contain additional internal lenses between the objective and the eyepiece that can change the total magnification.
+Magnification and resolution power must not be confused, because not matter how we can magnify an image, including digital methods, the resolution cannot be increased.